 Apart from being a corporate marketing analyst, advisor and media commentator, Chris Moerdyk is a former chairman of Bizcommunity.
-He was head of strategic planning and public affairs for BMW South Africa and spent 16 years in the creative and client service departments of ad agencies, ending up as resident director of Lindsay Smithers-FCB in KwaZulu-Natal.
-Email Chris on moerdykc@gmail.cománd follow himon Twitter at @chrismoerdyk.
-Covid-19 boosts trust in traditional mass media - 21 Jul 2020
+He was head of strategic planning and public af for BMW South Africa and spent 16 years in the creative and client service departments of ad agencies, ending up as resident director of Lindsay Smithers-FCB in KwaZulu-Natal.
+Em Chris on moerdykc@gmail.com and follow himon Twitter at @chrismoerdyk.
+View my profile and articles...